No. 14 Duke races past No. 6 UNC 93-83 in ACC semifinals - News 12 Now

 Jayson Tatum scored 24 points and No. 14 Duke rallied past No. 6 North Carolina with another lightning-fast surge in the second half, capitalizing on foul trouble for Tar Heels point guard Joel Berry II and beating its fierce rival 93-83 on Friday night in the Atlantic Coast Conference semifinals.

-“It’s like night and day from the one stretch when we were 1-4,” said Tatum, averaging 23 points in three ACC Tournament games.
+“It’s like night and day from the one stretch when we were 1-4,” said Tatum, a freshman forward averaging 23 points in three ACC Tournament games.
 “We’re clicking at the right time.”

-Luke Kennard had 20 points and Grayson Allen added 18 off the bench for the Blue Devils (26-8), who will play for the title Saturday night in Brooklyn against No. 16 Florida State or No. 22 Notre Dame.
+Luke Kennard had 20 points and Grayson Allen added 18 off the bench for the Blue Devils (26-8), who will play for the title Saturday night in Brooklyn against No. 22 Notre Dame, a 77-73 winner over No. 16 Florida State.

 “We’ve gotten better here.
 That’s the main thing.
 We’ve gotten to know each other better,” Duke coach Mike Krzyzewski said.